 It is important to note that verbal contracts can be enforced.
 While the burden of proof is on the party who asserts an oral contract, oral agreements are just as valid as written contracts from a legal standpoint.

 In fact, Florida law recognizes verbal brokerage agreements as valid and enforceable, and juries often enforce these agreements when the parties’ actions reflect the terms.
+Learn more about how you can protect yourself and your commissions.

 How the Business Trial Group can help